How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 What you can do

-1. Create defaults that remove daily choices
+1. Create defaults that reduce daily choices

-Defaults reduce decision load.
+Defaults can reduce decision load.
 Examples:

 - a standard breakfast